manoellribeiro/valuu_test/README.md

 Flutter — Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

+Dart — Dart is a client-optimized language for fast apps on any platform.

 ## ✋🏻 Prerequsites

 - [Flutter](https://flutter.dev)